 Multiple factors amalgamated into the perfect storm that enabled Uber’s massive success.
 But most significantly, the founders discovered a problem that was truly worth fixing and solved the problem in a way that made it more accessible, affordable, safer, and efficient.
 By streamlining and simplifying the process of ordering and taking a cab, Uber was able to disrupt an entire industry.

 What we can learn from Uber’s success:

 - Profit from pain.
 The more painful a problem you can solve, the more opportunity you have for success.
 Before the likes of Uber, taking a cab was an extremely outdated and cumbersome process with an annoying number of steps and precautions involved.
 Uber was able to take the most painful parts away from the experience (hailing a cab, predicting when the cab would arrive, making sure the driver takes you to the right place, having a record of who your driver was for safety purposes, and transparency in pricing and payments).
-Where there is pain, there is potential.
-When you’re considering what to build or validating an idea for a new product, think about pain.
+Where there is a pain, there is potential.
+When you’re considering what to build or validating an idea for a new successful product, think about pain.
 More pain = more to gain.

 We could easily go on for days analyzing successful products and the factors that helped them get there.
-For example, Amazon’s ability to continuously reinvent itself, Google AdWords’ disruptive (and very profitable) form of advertising, and brands like Roomba, Post-It, and Velcro who have all managed to develop products so memorable that they’ve become household names.
+For example, Amazon’s ability to continuously reinvent itself, Google AdWords’ disruptive (and very profitable) form of advertising, and brands like Roomba, Post-It, and Velcro who have all managed to develop successful products so memorable that they’ve become household names.
 We’d love to hear from you about your favorite or most inspiring product success story.
 Tell us about it in the comments below!